AH-dark/AH-dark/README.md

 - Accelerated sites for GoogleFonts, Gravatar and other services: <https://sdn.ahdark.com>.
 It can provide acceleration for visits in mainland of China.
 - Globally accelerated image bed service: <https://www.alphapic.org.cn>.
 It can store and share pictures, and the picture storage bucket has been connected to the global acceleration system.
+- A static acceleration service launched by AHdark: <https://ahdark.com/source/>.
+It can accelerate some exquisite Typecho, WordPress themes or plugins and some well-known general packages.